Go directly to the content

 What is light therapy and how does light affect your sleep?

 Light therapy uses specific wavelengths of light to support your biological rhythm.
 During the day, bright light helps your body stay awake and alert.
-In the evening, your body needs calming light that doesn’t disrupt melatonin production.
+In the evening, your body needs calming light that does not disrupt melatonin production.

-Light is the most important “time cue” for your internal clock.
+Light is the most important “time giver” for your internal clock.
 When your body receives the right light at the right time, your sleep-wake cycle functions optimally.
-At Liroma, we use high‑quality red light therapy lamps designed to support these mechanisms.
+At Liroma, we work with high-quality red light lamps that precisely target these mechanisms.

 How your biological clock (circadian rhythm) works

-In your brain lies the suprachiasmatic nucleus, the center that determines when you should be awake and when you should sleep.
-This rhythm is regulated by:
+In your brain is the suprachiasmatic nucleus, the center that determines when you should be awake and when you should sleep.
+This rhythm is controlled by:

 • Melatonin: the hormone that makes you sleepy

-• Cortisol: the hormone that keeps you alert
+• Cortisol: the hormone that makes you alert

 • Light signals: especially blue light suppresses melatonin and keeps you awake

-When this rhythm becomes disrupted, due to screen use, irregular work hours, or limited daylight, sleep problems arise.
+When this rhythm is disrupted by screen use, irregular working hours, or little daylight, sleep problems arise.

 Solving sleep problems with light therapy

-Blue light (400–500 nm), emitted by phones, laptops, TVs, and many artificial light sources, strongly suppresses melatonin.
-It signals to your brain that it’s “daytime,” even when it’s dark outside.
+Blue light (400–500 nm), coming from phones, laptops, TVs, and many artificial lights, is a powerful inhibitor of melatonin.
+It signals to your brain that it is “daytime,” even when it is dark outside.

 Consequences of too much blue light in the evening: